AlexanderIbrahim1/pimc-sim/PLAN.md

 ### PLAN
 - [DONE:2024-03-16] finish code to read a histogram file, update the contents, and rewrite them
 - [DONE:2024-03-16] implement the `g(r)`
-- simplify the header interface by putting several headers into a single one (too complicated right now)
 - [DONE:2024-03-18] implement `centroid g(r)`
 - [DONE:2024-03-20] create python scripts to extract and display important information from the output files
   - this will require numpy, matplotlib, etc.
+- [DONE:2024-03-20] implement continuing an interrupted simulation
+- [DONE:2024-03-21] separate writing the box sides, from writing the worldline
+- [DONE:2024-03-21] implement a worldline reader
+- [DONE:2024-03-21] give worldline a constructor from `std::vector`, and remove the `initializer_list` one
+  - I want to be able to move the vector of coordinates into the worldline
+- simplify the header interface by putting several headers into a single one (too complicated right now)
 - make saving the histograms atomic
-- [INPROGRESS:2024-03-20] implement continuing an interrupted simulation
 - implement the 3BPES
 - implement the 4BPES
 - implement logging
 - introduce "saving schemes" for the worldline writer, in case I don't want to save literally every single worldline
   - maybe I only want the most recent n worldlines to be saved, so some might have to be deleted?
 - implement saving the PRNG state (lower priority? the physics is still the same I guess)
-- separate writing the box sides, from writing the worldline
-- implement a worldline reader
 - convert the project into a header-only library, since that's what it is basically becoming
   - this also makes it easier to turn the library into a formal target for cmake, and makes it less sketchy to include headers from external projects